Senzing/rancher-charts/template/README.md

     )
     ```

-1. :pencil2: Helm Charts that have not been standardized.
+1. These Helm Charts that have not been standardized.
-   Example:

     ```console
     export CHARTS_AND_IMAGES=( \